DouglasUrner/ShopNotes/machines/drill-press.md

 ### Features

 * Round, off-center sacrificial block - rotates to bring clean area into use.
 Won't rotate.
 How to easily cut replacements?
+Make block large enough that it can be removed to allow a sanding drum to extend below the table.
 * Micro-adjusters (M6) for jig registration.
 * Height adjustment and lock brought out so they are easily accessible.
 * T-tracks for fence adjustment.